psaintemarie/dotfiles/README.md

-<h4 align="center">This is a compilation of config files for zsh, vim, git and more.</h4>
+<h4 align="center">This is a compilation of config files for zsh, vim, git, tmux and more.</h4>

-# dotfiles

-Collection of my personal dotfiles

 ## Install